Ritz-Carlton Washington, D.C. Review: Classic Elegance

 Club Level Experience

 I stayed in a Club Level Room at the Ritz-Carlton, which gave me access to the Club Level Lounge.
 Read my full review of the Ritz-Carlton Club Level here.
 The Club Level lends an all-inclusive feel to your stay, offering complimentary light meals, snacks, and drinks throughout the day.
-This is a worthy investment if you don’t plan on leaving the hotel much, but otherwise, I don’t reccomend it for the Washington, D.C. location, where you’ll want to be out exploring and sampling the local restaurants instead of staying in the Club Lounge all day.
+This is a worthy investment if you don’t plan on leaving the hotel much or will be working remotely throughout your stay, but otherwise, I don’t recommend it for the Washington, D.C. location, where you’ll want to be out exploring and sampling the local restaurants instead of staying in the Club Lounge all day.

 My favorite Club Level perk was the ability to get a late checkout.
 I was given a 2 pm checkout when the checkout time is normally 11 am.